AherRahul/portfolio-v1/content/articles/10-dsa-roadmap/arrays-introduction.md

 The performance of insertion depends entirely on _where_ the new element is placed\.

-If you insert at the end, it’s fast\.
+If you insert at the end, it's fast\.
 Just place the element at the next index, if there is free capacity\.

 This takes **O\(1\)** time in dynamic arrays\.